Partnering Institutions

 Fenway Community Health (FCH) is a community medical center located about half a mile from BIDMC.
 FCH’s mission is to serve the LGBT community of Boston, as well as all members of the Fenway community They offer a broad range of general medical care, mental health, and substance abuse services.
 In addition, Fenway Community Health has been a leader in the treatment of HIV/AIDS and provides special services for youth ages 12-29, with a special focus on disenfranchised (e.g., homeless, gang-involved) populations.
 Fenway Community Health also provides innovative services to better engage patients with substance use disorders who may struggle in more traditional outpatient settings.
 In addition, the Fenway Institute supports research, education, and public policy advocacy designed to improve health care for LGBT patients, wherever they may live.

 During their training at BIDMC-HPRTP, residents will have the opportunity to provide direct care to patients and work in collaborative care setting at FCH.
-Opportunities for work at the Fenway Institute are also available as a potential site for residents’ Scholarly Projects.
+Opportunities for work at the Fenway Institute are also available as a potential site for residents’ Scholarly Projects

 In addition to the above sites, our residents have the opportunity to rotate in selective experiences at a variety of sites, including: